Hura crepitans: Habitat

 This tree prefers wet soil, and partial shade or partial to full sun.
 It is often cultivated for shade.
 Sandbox trees are tropical trees and prefer warmer, more humid environments.

 Uses

+Its wood is light enough that indigenous people used it to make canoes.
 Fishermen have been said to use the milky, caustic sap from this tree to poison fish.
 The Caribs made arrow poison from its sap.

 The wood is used for furniture under the name "hura".
-Before more modern forms of pens were invented, the trees' unripe seed capsules were sawn in half to make decorative pen sandboxes (also called pounce pots), hence the name 'sandbox tree'.
-It has been documented as a herbal remedy, and is available online.
+In a time when most writing pens left wet ink on the page, the trees' unripe seed capsules were sawn in half to make decorative boxes (also called pounce pots) to hold the "sand" used to dry it, hence the name 'sandbox tree'.
+It has been documented as a herbal remedy.

+The seeds contain an oil that is toxic for consumption but can be made into biodiesel and soap; the starchy leftovers after extracting the oil from the seeds can be made into animal feed after cooking.